SeanShubin/liberalist/content/03-details/01-condorcet.md

 - 60% of the voters would rather have A than C
 - 60% of the voters would rather have B than C

 When the candidates are compared in pairs using a Condorcet method, it is obvious the accurate voter preference is A, then B, then C.  But when only the voter's top most candidate is considered, we have thrown away so much information that the least preferred candidate, C, actually wins.
-Since Condorcet method evaluate every candidate against every other candidate, the candidates in this same situation would be ranked A, then B, then C, which is consistent with the actual voter preference.
+Since the Condorcet method evaluates every candidate against every other candidate, the candidates in this same situation would be ranked A, then B, then C, which is consistent with the actual voter preference.

 Now consider this dilemma